Alliss in WonderlandOur original collection of wit and occasional wisdom (up to 2003)...

 Like the poor, always with us!
 (Of Alex Hay's return to the commentary box - thanks to Denis Day)

 There's Sergio, animal lover.
 In my day we would have taken it home and built it a house!
-(Of Sergio Garcia decapitating an insect with his club during the Open Championship - thanks to A. Dewhurst)
+(Of Sergio Garcia decapitating an insect with his club during the Open Championship - thanks to A. Dewhurst for this one)

 This is the 12th, the green is like a plateau with the top shaved off.